 Assisting Background Screening Companies

 DeWitt has also counseled employers across the country, ranging from Fortune 500 companies to small businesses, on developing and implementing sound background screening policies.
 We have helped companies create legally compliant disclosure and authorization materials, as well as legally compliant adverse action paperwork.
-We have also advised clients on how to address the EEOC’s “individualized assessment” mandate, as well as state and municipal laws that affect the type of criminal history and credit information that can be used by employers.
-Our attorneys have also helped defend employers’ background screening practices in numerous legal venues.
+We have also advised clients on how to address the Equal Employment Opportunity Commission's (EEOC) “individualized assessment” mandate, as well as state and municipal laws that affect the type of criminal history and credit information that can be used by employers.
+Our attorneys have defended employers’ background screening practices in numerous legal venues.
 For example, we frequently represent employers in criminal conviction and arrest record discrimination cases brought before the Equal Rights Division of the Wisconsin Department of Workforce Development.